 Progress varies from person to person and situation to situation.
 It depends on how often you practice and how mindful you are in your daily life.

 Scientifically to adopt a new habit or undo the old habit you need minimum of 8- week practice, however for some people this can happen in a shorter period of time.

 Everyone!
 You don’t need to have mental health issue to learn mindfulness.
-Mindfulness is for everyone who want to live a happier life.
+Mindfulness is for everyone who want to live a happier and more fulfilled life.

 Mindfulness programs help people who are suffering from stress, anxiety, panic attack and depression.